 In her role as in-house counsel, Amy offered advice and counsel on a diverse number of legal matters for the benefit of the group and its clients.
 These legal matters included areas such as compliance and regulatory issues, human resources and employment law, commercial lease negotiations and real estate transactions, and corporate entity structuring.

-Amy happily joined KB Carlton in 2014 and is currently an area partner.
+Amy re-joined KB Carlton in 2014 and is currently the Rockwall managing partner.
 While working as in-house counsel was challenging, she likes the small, intimate office of KB Carlton because the team feels like a family.
 “We so easily promote the family type relationships with clients because we embrace it within our company as well.
 We practice what we preach in making sure that we provide great, personal service, and we treat each other with similar respect.”

 SPEAKING OF FAMILY

-Amy is a proud, born and bred Texas gal who currently resides in Rockwall with her husband and three children; a 4-year-old son and twin two-year-old girls.
+Amy is a proud, born and bred Texas gal who has been in Rockwall since 2011 with her husband, Cory Rice, and three children; a five-year-old son and twin three-year-old girls.
 “I love all my jobs, but my most important title is ‘mom’, that’s why I love estate planning.
 I understand parents who want the best for their kids.”